Hisense A6N vs Samsung DU8002 (IPS)

 7.3/10

-The fluidity of tonal transitions is one of the strongest points of this television.
-Hisense A6N performs very well with the fluidity of tonal transitions, gradients in the image look natural and without significant disturbances.
-The television has no major issues in this area – although slight unevenness can be seen in bright and dark scenes, they are not prominent enough to interfere with content reception.
-The fluidity of tonal transitions in Hisense A6N is undoubtedly one of its greatest advantages.
+The smoothness of tonal transitions is one of this TV's strongest points.
+Hisense A6N handles tonal transitions very well, gradients in the image look natural and free of major artefacts.
+The TV has no significant issues in this area, although you can notice slight banding in bright and dark scenes.
+It is not pronounced enough to interfere with viewing.
+The smoothness of tonal transitions on the Hisense A6N is undoubtedly one of its biggest strengths.

 During the gradation tests on the DU8002, some imperfections were noted in most scenes, although they were not intense enough to immediately attract attention.
 The biggest challenge was bright colours, which did not always maintain smooth transitions.
 Nevertheless, more complex scenes towards the end of the test surprised positively, where the television performed better than expected, which had a positive impact on the final assessment.